writingteacher/who-working/docs/index.md

 ## Tutorials

 Learn how to do common tasks within the Who's Working service.
 Do this tutorial to set up your development system.
-Complete the set up one time per development system.
+Complete the set up once per development system.

 * [Before you start a tutorial](x)